redfin/react-server/packages/react-server-cli/README.md

 #### --compile-only
 Compile the client JavaScript only, and don't start any servers.
 This is what you want to do if you are building the client JavaScript to be hosted on a CDN or separate server.
 Unless you have a very specific reason, it's almost always a good idea to only do this in production mode.

-For maximum compatibility between servers and compiled JavaScript, this option implies --bundleperroute.

 Defaults to **false**.

 #### --js-url
 A URL base for the pre-compiled client JavaScript; usually this is a base URL on a CDN or separate server.
-Setting a value for jsurl means that react-server-cli will not compile the client JavaScript at all, and it will not serve up any of the client JavaScript.
-Obviously, this means that --jsurl overrides all of the options related to JavaScript compilation: --hot, --minify, and --bundleperroute.
+Setting a value for js-url means that react-server-cli will not compile the client JavaScript at all, and it will not serve up any of the client JavaScript.
+Obviously, this means that --js-url overrides and ignores all of the options related to JavaScript compilation and serving: --hot, --js-port, and --minify.

 Defaults to **null**.